danielbonnells/100-days-of-code/log.md

 **Thoughts:** The most important parts are done, but the details are killing me.
 I've spent hours getting one small feature to work and I just haven't figured it out.
 APIs are annoying.

+### Day 6: January 8, 2017

+**Today's Progress**: TwitchTv project was finished, tomorrow is algorithms.

+**Thoughts:** I found that I had to make some sacrifices for what I wanted and how I wanted to implement it because it just wasn't working.
+The project meets all the requirements, but I had envisioned more.
+So that's kind of sad.